Hierarchically Composing Level Generators for the Creation of Complex Structures: Limitations and Future Work

+While the coalescing rules we used were intentionally simple, they can be made arbitrarily complex; for instance, a designer may wish to only coalesce under certain conditions, and leave most connected tiles as single components.

+In future work, we would like to explore the use of quality-diversity algorithms~\citep{mouret2015Illuminating} to obtain a collection of diverse and high-performing low-level generators, and use these interchangeably to obtain more diverse content.
+Furthermore, since we use a 2D generator as the root, the generated levels do not have any verticality.
+Adding vertical aspects to the levels (e.g., mountains, multi-story houses, etc.) would thus be valuable.

+Finally, we have a clear separation between each component without any explicit communication between components, be it at the same or across different hierarchical levels.
+Thus, all structure must come from the top-level generator, similar to the top-down approach outlined by \citet{liapis2019Orchestrating}, and no emergent structure is generated via the interaction of the low-level generators.
+This may carry some disadvantages, such as neighbouring components being oblivious of one another, leading to incoherent generations.

+However, in our approach, this problem could be circumvented by adding more low-level components, and expanding the tileset of the top-level generator---thereby increasing its complexity.
+The tradeoff here is that this may require more human effort in designing these additional generators (via their fitness functions), and altering the existing hierarchy.

+Despite these limitations, this independence enables us to learn modular components that can be used in several settings, whereas reuse would be more difficult if there is a tight coupling between components.
+Furthermore, we allow the designer to specify the structure and the high-level generator in charge of implementing it.
+This gives the designer more control compared to a case where the only structure is obtained by the unpredictable interaction of the low-level generators.

-Our method is just a first step in this direction, and there are numerous avenues for future work.
-For instance, we could use a combination of different PCG methods as low-level generators~\citep{khalifa2020Pcgrl,earle2021Illuminating,jiang2022Learning}, instead of just \pcgnn.
-Additionally, we would like to explore the use of quality-diversity algorithms~\citep{mouret2015Illuminating} to obtain a collection of diverse and high-performing low-level generators, and use these interchangeably to obtain more diverse content.
-Furthermore, the generated levels do not have large vertical components, due to using a 2D level for the root generator.
-Expanding upon this by adding more verticality (e.g. mountains, hills, multi-story houses, etc.) to the generators would also be valuable.
-Finally, we would like to explore more open-ended avenues, where the structures we generate increase in complexity over time, as opposed to reaching an endpoint when the feasibility fitness is maximised~\citep{grbic2020Evocraft,barthet2022openended}.
-This could, for example, be achieved by dynamically learning to compose different generators, or using learned objective functions.
+Relatedly, independently training the generators does not enable them to learn how to best combine their generated components, or for one generator to make up for the shortfall of another.
+Instead, the designer specifies the hierarchy and fitness functions for each component.
+This shifts some of this responsibility onto the designer, but avoids the problem where the high- and low-level generators are incompatible.
+Future work could consider modifications to this, where generators are jointly trained.
+This idea could also relate to more open-ended avenues, where the generated structures increase in complexity over time, as opposed to reaching an endpoint when the feasibility fitness is maximised~\citep{grbic2020Evocraft,barthet2022openended}.
+One way to achieve this could be learning how to dynamically compose different generators, or using learned objective functions.